kiba/Writings/for_science/chp19_life_on_remnant.md

 "It doesn't sound like a place I would want to vacation over."

 Archer laughed.
 "I am just describing some of the problems that we have as a global civilization.
 Don't take that as representative of Earth.
-My home country is quite nice, actually.
-It's the most powerful nation in the world, a hyperpower in status, and one of the wealthiest in the world. "
+My home country is quite nice to live in with almost the same living standard as Vale.
+It's not surprising when the United States is a world superpower and an economic powerhouse."

-"We have dust, but what do you have?"

-"Supersonic jets, computer technology generations ahead of your, nuclear energy, and of course the internet, especially the internet."

-"Can you describe us what is the internet?"

-"I undersand it"
+The interview continued on for another thirty minutes.

+***